 If you can’t, a good photographer can work around this; even the most beautiful naturally light room can be gloomy on your average UK winter day and a big part of being a photographer is being able to adapt no matter what conditions you are working with.

 If you can find somewhere light and spacious to get ready, though, it’ll be easier for your photographer to take beautiful shots.

 Have any details (dresses, suits, shoes, flowers, cufflinks etc) that you want photographs of in one place.
-I always start by photographing these things as it gives me time to warm up, suss out the mood and it’s nice to get these shots under my belt before I start photographing the people.
+I always start by photographing these things if you’re having them covered, as it gives me time to warm up and suss out the mood.
+It’s nice to get these shots under my belt before I start photographing the people.

 Keep it tidy

 Try to keep clutter to a minimum.
 If there is mess in the room there will be mess in your photographs.
 Of course you might not mind this and I always think it’s best to get a record of things as they actually are but you might want to present a tidier image in your photos!